dpshelio/beeware/docs/tutorial/tutorial-2.rst

 and other DOM elements; in Toga, they're widgets and boxes.
 You can then assign styles to the individual elements.
-In this case, we're indicating that this is a ``COLUMN`` box - that is, it is a box that will consume all the available width, and will expand it's height as content is added, but it will try to be as short as possible.
+In this case, we're indicating that this is a ``COLUMN`` box - that is, it is a box that will consume all the available width, and will expand its height as content is added, but it will try to be as short as possible.

 Next, we define a couple of widgets::